Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Darboux transformation and differential Galois theory

 Differential Galois theory shows that the equation $\mathcal{L}(y)=0$ is integrable if and only if the Riccati equation $(R)$ has an algebraic solution.
-Similar statements (although more technical) can be obtained for higher order equations, see \cite{PS}.
+Similar statements (although more technical) can be obtained for higher-order equations, see~\cite{PS}.

 A scalar differential equation such as $\mathcal Ly=0$ is equivalent to its companion linear differential system $[A]$:

 Differential Galois theory applies naturally to linear differential systems as well (solution spaces are vector spaces, the groups act on these vector spaces).